Exercise and Conditioning Help You Heal, Try Rebounding!

 Brisk Walking!

 The healing benefits of exercise inspire the body to heal itself more quickly and stay in the game for another round.
-Even gentle exercise (walking, yoga…more on in a future post….) while recovering from an injury or illness can speed up healing and bring you back stronger than before.
+Even gentle exercise (walking, yoga) while recovering can speed up healing and bring you back stronger than before.

 My role as a health educator allows me to help you and your clients (mine too) in many ways.
 Contact me for more information!
-Also, if you need a life care plan for your client, I will likely include some sort of exercise plan and the costs (if any), of such to help your client continue rehabilitation efforts.
-Oh, yoga, is a personal favorite and I couldn’t exercise without including yoga!
+Also, if you need a life care plan for your client, I’ll likely include some sort of exercise plan and the costs (if any), of such to help your client continue rehabilitation efforts.

 ___________________